reimagined/resolve/docs/read-side.md

 ## Updating a Read Model via Projection Functions

 A projection function is used to accumulate the event data in a **Read Model storage**.
-Each projection function takes the storage object and event information, including the aggregateID, timestamp and payload.
+Each projection function takes the storage object and event information.
+The event information includes the aggregateID, timestamp and payload.

 You can communicate with the store using the standard API.
 The code sample below demonstrates a typical Read Model projection function implementation: